redpanda-data/connect/docs/processors/README.md

 }
 ```

-Then the resulting contents of part 0 would be:
+Then the resulting contents would be:

 ``` json
 {"Cities": "Bellevue, Olympia, Seattle"}